HDMI vs DVI: What’s the best AV input?

-In fact, a DVI cable can come in different variations, although the most common layout is a 24-pin setup that looks very much like a SCART lead.
+There are various types of DVI cables, but the most common layout is a 24-pin setup that looks like a SCART lead.
 Because it's available in different iterations, you must make sure you've got the right one for your display.

 DVI is available in three primary variants: DVI-I (analogue and digital) and DVI-A (purely analogue), and DVI-D (digital), the latter of these being far more common on the market today.
-Confusingly, both DVI and HDMI are available in either single-link or dual-link formats, which are cable of supporting different maximum screen resolutions (which we will come onto later).
+Confusingly, DVI and HDMI are available in either single-link or dual-link formats, which support different maximum screen resolutions (which we will come onto later).

 While different HDMI models are available, they're relatively simple, with newly released versions sticking to a numbered system.
-Right now we have HDMI 2.0, and 2.1 - the latter of which adds support for resolutions up to 10K, frame rates up to 120Hz and dynamic HDR.
+Right now we have HDMI 2.0, and 2.1 -- the latter of which adds support for resolutions up to 10K, frame rates up to 120Hz, and dynamic HDR.

 A significant difference between the two is that HDMI supports up to 32-channel audio, whereas DVI supports video only.
 Unfortunately, if you have a DVI cable, you will need to either switch to HDMI or use an additional audio cable to get any sound to or from the monitor.

 HDMI vs DVI: Compatibility

 Naturally, the biggest question when shopping for cables is compatibility.
 Nobody likes buying a fancy monitor and learning their hardware doesn't have the right ports to connect it.

-If your laptop has an HDMI input while your monitor boasts a DVI, however, it's not the end of the world - you can buy adaptors for converting HDMI to DVI and vice versa very cheaply from most electronics retailers.
+If your laptop has an HDMI input, but your monitor has a DVI, it's not the end of the world -- you can buy adaptors for converting HDMI to DVI and vice versa very cheaply from most electronics retailers.